QuantEcon/lecture-jax/lectures/keras.md

 We will use the popular deep learning library [Keras](https://keras.io/), which provides a simple and elegant interface to deep learning.

-The emphasis in Keras on providing an intuitive API, while the heavy lifting is done by another library.
+The emphasis in Keras is on providing an intuitive API, while the heavy lifting is done by another library.

 Currently the backend library can be Tensorflow, PyTorch, or JAX.